psychobolt/react-pie-menu/README.md

 A configurable radial menu for React.

 > This README is for the next release 1.0.x.
-Please see [0.3.x](https://github.com/psychobolt/react-pie-menu/tree/react-pie-menu%400.3.3).
+Please see [0.3.x](https://github.com/psychobolt/react-pie-menu/tree/react-pie-menu%400.3.3) for the previous release docs.

 ## Install